Developing a Communications Plan: Aligning Expectations at Three Big Questions

-Written by Lorie Bonham, Concrete Jungle
+Written by Lorie Bonham, Strategic Programming and Expansion Manager VISTA.

 The key to developing a realistic and achievable communications plan is starting with an honest discussion about why communication matters to the organization.
 What works for one organization may not work for another, and what has worked in the past may not work in going forward.
 This strategic discussion should kick off every communications strategic planning process.
 Using these THREE BIG QUESTIONS consistently is an excellent way for organizations to ensure alignment on the what, why, and how of developing a successful communications plan.

 - Connecting to the Mission: What role does communication play in helping us achieve our mission and goals?